TLA Classes

 The online nature of the classes allows you to participate from anywhere in the world (provided you have internet access) at any time of the day while, and at the same time, the intimate and welcoming atmosphere of the classes helps students find community, inspiration, and greater purpose.

 While each class is unique to the teacher's style, all classes include hands-on activities (writing, storytelling, theater, spoken word, visual arts, music and/or other prompts), plus great resources, readings, and guidance.
-We use the online educational platform, Wet Ink for our classes.
-Our classes generally combine a combination of in-person meetings on Zoom and asynchronous gatherings via Wet Ink:
+We use the online educational platform, Wet Ink for our classes, and many combine in-person meetings on Zoom and asynchronous gatherings via Wet Ink:

-• Our Community Online Classes have a set period of time, ranging from four to six weeks with a small cohort of 5 to 25 people.
+• Our Community Online Classes have a set period of time, ranging from one day to eight weeks with a small cohort of typically 5 to 25 people.
 Every Wednesday a new weekly module opens for you to engage with on your own time, with forums and opportunities to share, interact, and receive feedback from peers and the teacher.
 If the teacher wants to schedule a live meeting, they will coordinate directly with enrolled participants.
 Classes remain open and available to enrolled participants for at least a week after the class end date.

 Enrollment Cost

-Each registration is for one participant only, and all classes, unless arrangements are approved beforehand by the teacher and the TLA Network managing director, are for people age 18 and up.
+Each registration is for one participant only, and all classes, unless arrangements are approved beforehand by the teacher and the TLA Network coordinator, are for people age 18 and up.

 Cancellation & Refund Policy

-Cancellations: A nonrefundable fee of 20% is included in each registration.
-No cancellations after the class begins.
-In the case of extenuating circumstances, please contact us.
+Cancellations: A nonrefundable fee of 10% is included in each registration.
+There are no cancellations after the class begins.
+For the purposes of cancellation, the class beginning date is defined as the start date published by TLAN on the class registration page.

 Low Enrollment Cancellations: Classes that do not meet a minimum enrollment may be canceled a minimum of 3 days prior to the first class meeting with full refunds for all registrants.

-Incomplete: Students seeking the certificate in TLA Foundations who cannot complete a class due to extenuating circumstances may be granted a discounted registration on the next available offering of that class.
+Incomplete: Students seeking the certificate in TLA Foundations who cannot complete a class due to circumstances out of their control may be granted a discounted registration on the next available offering of that class.
 To be eligible for the discount students must communicate their circumstance to the teacher as soon as possible.

 Community Online Classes